All Episodes

 Can you believe that guy?

-Well, um, I just wanted to say that I enjoy your show every day, and and one of the things that I've been thinking about and I found ironic was that I think um had James Comey done his job and enforced the law based on the violations he found in the proceedings um in Hillary's email server and the handling of classified documents.
+And one of the things that in thinking about it, I found ironic was that I think had James Comey done his job and enforced the law based on the violations he found in the proceedings in Hillary's email server and the handling of classified documents, had he prosecuted her at the time or indicted her, she wouldn't have been the candidate.

 The Democrats would have had to find maybe Biden, maybe Pelosi, maybe somebody else to run.

-And chances are good.
+And chances are good, they may have won.

-So I think that individually, he probably had the most influence on the outcome of this election than anybody.
+So I think that individually he probably had the most influence on the outcome of this election than anybody.

 Really?

-I listen, I I don't know who had what influence, what when and where, but I will tell you this.
+Listen, I don't know who had what influence, what when and where, but I will tell you this.

-What Obama did was a pol political.
+What Obama did was a political.

-You know, and and for him to do that, he was willing to serve his party and Hillary Clinton over his country.
+He made a political decision, you know, and for him to do that, he was willing to serve his party and Hillary Clinton over his country.

 And there's no other interpretation of that.